The Empirical Content of Binary Choice Models

-Our main result establishes conditions that are necessary and sufficient for the conditional choice probability function to be generated from utility maximization by a heterogeneous population, where no a priori restriction is imposed on the dimension and functional form of the distribution of unobserved heterogeneity or on the functional form of utilities.
+The following theorem establishes conditions that are necessary and sufficient for the conditional choice probability function to be generated from utility maximization by a heterogeneous population, where no a priori restriction is imposed on the dimension and functional form of the distribution of unobserved heterogeneity or on the functional form of utilities.